samjaninf/OFN-User-Guide---Master/view-orders.md

 ## Bulk order management

-While the listing view shows you orders, and details about who the customer is and when the order was placed etc, the bulk order management page shows you all items that were purchased in your orders.
-In bulk order management you can view all items ordered and make changes to the quantities of products ordered, or to delete certain products from orders.
-This functionality is useful for adjusting orders when there are stock shortages and you need to allocate a limited amount of stock.
+We have learned above that the L**isting View** tab shows you orders, and details about who the customer is and when the order was placed etc. On the other hand the **bulk order management** page shows you all items that were purchased in your orders.
+In bulk order management you can view all items ordered and make changes to the quantities of products ordered, or to delete certain products from multiple orders at the same time.
+This functionality is useful for adjusting orders when there are stock shortages and you need to allocate a limited amount of stock across all of your orders.

 Access Bulk Oder Management by clicking **Orders **in the blue horizontal menu, and **Bulk Order Management **in the horizontal green menu.